Subhadip11290157/fingertips/resources/mechanism.md

 ## How it works :-

-1. Make a handtracking module using mediapipe containing class: handDetector containing methods:-
+1. A handtracking module is created using mediapipe containing class: handDetector containing methods:-